tnevolin/FO2FairPlay/README.md

 ### Consequences

 * Skill level is a direct and intuitive indicator of attack accuracy.
 Easy to compare and choose.
-No more consulting with special tables and formulas needed.
+No more consulting special tables and formulas needed.
 * PE stretches weapon reach range *compensating* 4% range penalty per 1 PE.
 It does not *improve* the chance to hit.
 Still desirable stat for ranged built but not absolutely crusial one.
 * Sharpshooter works as advertised.
 * Weapon long/scope range have longer range accuracy bonus but shorter range penalty.
 They are no longer superior to short ranged ones at all distances and have their niche highlighting weapon specialization.